The Brand in the Mirror

 Forming a brand identity is difficult enough when working with a client, but defining your own is a different challenge.
-It’s easier when you have a healthy distance and objectivity when defining the qualities of a client’s brand.
+It’s easier when you have a healthy distance and objectivity when defining the qualities of a client’s new brand or creative rebrand.
 That’s one reason to work with an outside party like us to begin with.
 But your own voice sounds different to you than it does to everyone else.

 Our initial visual system was quick and utilitarian.
 Deep dives into endless iterations were reserved for our clients.
 We left little time to focus on our own brand identity.